Symphony, K. 75 (Mozart)

 The Symphony in F major "No. 42", K. 75, was written by Wolfgang Amadeus Mozart probably around March to August 1771 in Salzburg.

-The symphony is scored for two oboes, two horns and strings.
-In contemporary orchestras, it was also usual to include bassoons and harpsichord if they were available in the orchestra to reinforce the bass line and act as the continuo.
+The symphony is scored for two oboes, two horns in F (only in first and last movement) and strings.
+In Mozart's time, it was usual to include also bassoons and harpsichord if they were available to reinforce the bass line and act as the continuo.
 The duration is approximately 13 minutes.

 The symphony consists of the following movements: